isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-kill-bed-bug-eggs.markdown

 ### 1. Beds - Box Springs, Bed Buttons, & Mattress
 Bed bugs have a complete life-cycle - egg, the nymph, and the bugs adult.
 The name of this bugs denotes why theyll quickly infest your box springs, bed frames, and mattresses.
 Youll see bed bug eggs near the bed edges, bed buttons, and mattresses too.
 However, you can also find them on rough surfaces glued tight.
-But since the female adults (fertilized ones) will lay roughly 200 eggs total  which will hatch into Nymphs within 1-2 weeks.
-Bed bug eggs will be deposited in protected areas, crevices, cracks, and dark areas.
+But since the female adults (fertilized ones) will lay roughly 200 eggs total  which will hatch into Nymphs within 1-2 weeks.Â Bed bug eggs will be deposited in protected areas, crevices, cracks, and dark areas.
 **Bed Buttons**
 - Youll also find bed bug eggs around egg-laying areas such as the edges, folds, and seams of your mattress, as well as bed buttons.
 Further, inspect the box springs and the area they touch with your mattress.
 I recommend you also inspect the walls, floor, and bed frame as these areas may also hide many bed bug eggs.